MissionalDigerati/mobmin_community/README.md

 When setting this up for production,  your document root should be the **webroot** directory.
 Code above that directory should be inaccessible!

+When upgrading,  make sure the links table retains the field 'social_media_id'.
+This is to store the Twitter.providerid.

 Development Notes
 -----------------